 If you're applying for a part-time degree, you should apply directly to the University by emailing our Lifelong Learning Centre: firstname.lastname@example.org.

 For many courses, we’re happy to receive applications for deferred entry, which can be submitted during your last year at school.
 We’d encourage you to use your personal statement to explain your reasons for taking a gap year.
 Please note that you’ll still need to meet any conditions of your offer in the academic year in which you apply.

 However, for some particularly competitive courses we’re not able to consider applications for deferred entry.
 This is because we receive a high number of applications to these programmes and we need to assess all applications for a given year of entry at the same time to ensure fairness.
 Check Course Search to find out whether we accept deferred entry for your chosen course.

 Transferring from another university

-Many academic schools will consider requests to transfer onto a course from another university.
-You usually need to show that you have met the course's standard first year entry requirements, as well as be performing well in your current degree, which must be relevant to the new course.
+Many of our academic schools will consider requests to transfer onto a course from another university.
+You usually need to show that you've met the course's standard first-year entry requirements and that you're performing well in your current degree, which must be relevant to the new course.
 For further information, get in touch with the relevant admissions team using the contact details on the course page.